 Early Life of Kandukuri Virasalingam Pantulu

 He was the son of Subbarayudu and Punnamma.
-At the tender age of four, his father passed away.
+At the tender age of four, Pantulu’s father passed away.
 He was then adopted by his paternal uncle, Venkatatatnam, as his own son.
-His was a traditional Brahmin family.
+His was from a traditional Brahmin family.
 In 1861, he was married to Bapamma Rajyalakshmi.
-He was then only a 13 year old boy and she was eight.
+He was then only a 13 year old boy and his wife was eight.
 Though they were married in childhood, the pair set the example of a perfect match, in adulthood.
 When Pantulu's wife, Rajyalakshmi, grew up, she aided her husband in his mission of life.
 He adhered to his tradition, by cultivating his inclination towards Indian classics.
 Afterwards, he embraced the gift of Western education, when he joined an English school.
 He was extolled for his analytical prowess, and scholarly attributes.
 He was crowned the best performer in school, not only for his academic brilliance, but was also for the gentleness of his conduct.
 A true erudite, he was well versed in English as well as Sanskrit.

 Influences on Kandukuri Virasalingam Pantulu

 The influential leader of the Brahmo Samaj (a Samaj or community that aimed at social reform) Atmuri Lakshmi Narasimha, created a deep impact on him.
-His mind imbibed the spirit of Renaissance ushered in by the reformist stalwarts: Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar and Keshab Chandra Sen. Pantulu had a true idea of the plight of Indian women in the face of the various oppressive customs of society and wanted to work towards their upliftment.
+His mind imbibed the spirit of Renaissance ushered in by the reformist stalwarts like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar and Keshab Chandra Sen. Pantulu had a true idea of the plight of Indian women in the face of the various oppressive customs of society and wanted to work towards their upliftment.

 Pantulu realized the urgency to redeem religion of its false superstitions and distorted practices.
-He said that "purified religion", "social reform" and "vernacular education" should concertedly form the foundation of a world of equality and liberty.
+He said that "purified religion", "social reform" and "vernacular education" should form the foundation of a world of equality and liberty.
 K.V.
 Pantulu became a member of the Brahmo Samaj and Prarthana Samaj to give a concrete shape to his dreams.
 He published his own journal, Vikeka Vardhani ("Journal to Promote Enlightenment") to encourage social reform, most particularly women’s education.
 He advocated against the Dowry System.
 He also started a school in Dowlaiswaram in 1874.

 His journal was extremely vocal about women's elevation in status, exposure to the light of education and the destructive effect of social stigmas.
 His journal which spread its wings from Chennai, turned out to be so popular, that he established his own press at Rajahmundry.
 He went ahead and dispatched another alarming magazine, called Satihitabobhini.
 It focussed on the rights that women deserve.
 Among the highlights of his program for social change were the issues of widow remarriage and female education.

 Widow Remarriage: By 1879, Virasalingam had made widow remarriage the key issue.
 Rajahmundry celebrated its first widow remarriage in 1881 with Virasalingam performing the ceremony.
 The town was hostile towards this practice but Virasalingam persisted and before long there was a small community of remarried couples.
 Virasalingam continued to look for prospective candidates while writing numerous articles about the need for a change in public opinion.
 In 1891 a Widow Remarriage Association was formed, and thirty Brahmin households signed a pledge promising to participate in the ceremonies and marriage feast whenever a remarriage occurred.
 Eventually the majority of the prominent citizens of Rajahmundry joined Virasalingam's association.
 For his reformist activities, Virasalingam gained attention all over the world.
 The Government conferred on him the title of Rao Bahadur in 1893.
 He also established a widow home.

 Virasalingam retrieved female education from the stasis of social disinterestedness.
 He opened the first Theistic High School, the Hithakarini School at Rajahmundry in 1908.
 Simultaneously, he legally gifted all his property for the welfare of Rajahmundry Widows' Home and the school.
 He showed enough of practical wisdom, by entrusting the Hithakarini Samaj with the responsibility of looking after these two institutions.
-This educational enterprise expanded from Rajahmundry to Coconada (the recent Kakinara), Parlakimedi, Palakole, Narsapur, Vijaywada and Tenali
+This educational enterprise expanded from Rajahmundry to Coconada (the recent Kakinara), Parlakimedi, Palakole, Narsapur, Vijaywada and Tenali.

-The consequences of this movement were far-reaching: The widow marriage campaign was the catalyst which initiated the first generation of Western-educated Andhras into social, religious and political reform activities.
+The consequences of the reform movements were far-reaching: The widow marriage campaign was the catalyst which initiated the first generation of Western-educated Andhras into social, religious and political reform activities.
 A symbolic effort to change the status of women, the fight for women’s education posed a fundamental challenge to orthodox concepts of women and their role in family and society.
 The campaign had a major ideological impact upon the development of modern Telugu literature and the nationalist movement in Andhra.